udibo/react-app/README.md

 This repository contains one example for manually testing changes.
-To use it as the base for a new project, you would need to update the `import_map.json` file to use udibo_react_app from the deno.land/x registry.
+To use it as the base for a new project, you would need to update the `import_map.json` file and deno.jsonc file to use udibo_react_app from the deno.land/x registry.
+The deno task commands in `deno.jsonc` would need to also use your `import_map.json`.

-TODO: Add more examples to other repositories to make it easy to clone them.
+- [Example](https://github.com/udibo/react_app_example): A basic example of a Udibo React App.

 ### Tasks